linode/apl-docs/docs/for-devs/get-started/lab-11.md

 1. Go to `Workloads` in the right menu and click on `New Workload`

-2. Add the name `auto` for the workload
+2. Add the Name `green` for the workload

 3. Select `otomi-quickstart-k8s-deployment` from the catalog

-4. Set the `Auto image updater` to `Digest` and fill in the `ImageRepository` from the clipboard
+4. Set the `Auto image updater` to `Digest` and fill in the `ImageRepository` from the clipboard.

 `Digest` is the update strategy and will update the image to the most recent pushed version of a given tag.